GP Connect: Access Record

 What is GP Connect?

-GP Connect (sometimes called NHS Direct Care APIs) is an NHS IT service that allows GP practices and authorised healthcare staff (e.g. relevant pharmacy team members) to share and view electronic health records, appointment information, and data between IT systems.
+GP Connect (sometimes called NHS Direct Care APIs) is an NHS IT service that lets GP practices and authorised healthcare professionals—including pharmacy team members—securely share and view patient records, appointment details, and other data across IT systems.

-• GP Connect: Access Record – which allows authorised healthcare staff to view a patient’s record held by the GP practice
+• Access Record – lets authorised staff view a patient’s GP-held record

-• GP Connect: Update Record – which allows authorised healthcare staff to send information to the patient’s record held by the GP practice
+• Update Record – allows staff to send updates to the patient’s GP record

 What is Access Record?

-Access Record is a functionality group within GP Connect.
-It is a suite of three products:
+Access Record is a key part of GP Connect.
+It includes three tools:

-• Access Record: HTML enables a read-only view of a patient’s record in a manner relatively less structured
+• Access Record: HTML – provides a read-only view of the patient’s record in a simpler format

 NCRS (SCR) vs Access Record: Structured